-Horseshoe Bend, according to Wikipedia, is a “a horseshoe-shaped meander of the Colorado River “.
+Horseshoe Bend, according to Wikipedia, is “a horseshoe-shaped meander of the Colorado River “.
 The first time I saw a picture of it, I knew I had to see it for myself.
 And it did not disappoint!
 In fact, I think it was my favorite site of the trip.

 We arrived at the parking lot of Horseshoe Bend at around 3:30 PM.
 Parking and viewing the bend was completely free.
-The parking lot was surrounded with signs saying “warning extreme heat” and “bring water”.
+The parking lot was surrounded by signs saying “warning extreme heat” and “bring water”.
 We got the hint.

-The Bend is a 10-minute hike from the parking lot and it’s not until you’re a few feet from it that it suddenly appears and overwhelms you with it’s beauty (since it is a meander in the ground after all).
+The Bend is a 10-minute hike from the parking lot and it’s not until you’re a few feet from it that it suddenly appears and overwhelms you with its beauty (since it is a meander in the ground after all).
 It is by far one of the most beautiful natural landmarks I’ve ever seen!

 What really struck me about this place is the fact that they’re no fences or walls blocking the view.
 It’s just open to the public to enjoy.
-Anyone can get as close as they want to the cliff’s edge and it’s really the perfect situation for any photographer of videographer.
+Anyone can get as close as they want to the cliff’s edge and it’s really the perfect situation for any photographer or videographer.
 That freedom to be with nature feels incredibly liberating.

 We sat there for hours just staring at it and embraced our inner daredevils by sitting and laying near the edge of the cliff just to feel its power.

-Luckily, Horseshoe Bend was only a 5 minute drive from our hotel because we rushed back later on in the evening to see the sunset as well.
+Luckily, Horseshoe Bend was only a 5-minute drive from our hotel because we rushed back later on in the evening to see the sunset as well.

 TIPS FOR HORSESHOE BEND: